intershop/intershop-pwa/docs/guides/nginx-startup.md

 ### Add additional headers

 > [!IMPORTANT]
-> To configure additional headers the [PWA Helm Chart](https://github.com/intershop/helm-charts/tree/main/charts/pwa) version 0.8.0 or above should be used.
+> To configure additional headers the [PWA Helm Chart](https://github.com/intershop/helm-charts/tree/main/charts/pwa) version 0.8.0 or above has to be used.

 For some security or functional reasons it is necessary to add additional headers to page responses.
 To make such headers configurable, the environment variable `ADDITIONAL_HEADERS` is introduced.